CollinAlpert/Lombok.NET/README.md

 ```
 This would generate the methods `Freeze()`, `Unfreeze()`, `TryFreeze()`, and `TryUnfreeze()` and a property to check the freeze status, `IsFrozen`, as well as the property `Name` for the `_name` field.
 When trying to set the `Name` property, the setter will check if the type is currently frozen and throw an `InvalidOperationException` if this is the case.\
 The attribute must be set on both the fields which should be aware of the type's freeze status as well as the type itself.
-Readonly fields will be ignored.
+Readonly fields will be ignored.\
+If an instance should not be able to be unfrozen, it is possible to specify `[Freezable(IsUnfreezable = false)]` on the type.

-### Decorator Pattern
+## Decorator Pattern
 #### Supported types: Abstract Classes, Interfaces

 Lombok.NET also provides an option to generate the boilerplate code when it comes to the decorator pattern.
 Simply apply the `Decorator` attribute to an abstract class or an interface and let the Source Generator do the rest.